isaac-levy/CircleDrop/README.md

 # CircleDrop

-This Android game has a simple objective, to match falling coloured circles to the bucket of the corresponding color at the bottom of the screen.
+Android game where the goal is to match falling coloured circles to the bucket with the same colour at the bottom of the screen.

 Stack/Libraries:
 - Kotlin